-In 2023, the non-life business has been calculated separately in the health underwriting module.
-The main risk arising from these stand alone disability covers are related to disability risk (capital of EUR 9.0 million within an overall Health underwriting risk of EUR 9.4 million).
-The nonlife risk exposure remains small in comparison to the Life underwriting risks.
+The non-life business is considered separately in the health underwriting module.
+The main risk arising from these stand alone disability covers are related to disability risk (capital of EUR 11.6 million within an overall Health underwriting risk of EUR 12.1 million).
+The non-life risk exposure remains small in comparison to the Life underwriting risks.